Pennsylvania’s Educational Improvement Tax Credit Program

 - When you receive written approval from DCED, make your contribution to Community College of Philadelphia Foundation within 60 days.
 We will mail you an acknowledgement letter and an appropriate receipt that you can send to DCED.

-For more information about EITC and further details regarding giving to the Community College of Philadelphia Foundation through EITC, contact Patti Conroy at 215.751.8214 or firstname.lastname@example.org.
+For more information about EITC and further details regarding giving to the Community College of Philadelphia Foundation through EITC, contact Steve Bacher, Corporate and Foundation Relations Officer, at firstname.lastname@example.org or 215.751.8227.